-Use these specialized encyclopedias as authoritative sources for general information on topics in marine biology or biological oceanography.
+Use these specialized encyclopedias as authoritative sources for general information on topics in biological oceanography.
 They provide information that you can use to learn more about a new subject, find introductory material for your papers, or to help you find ideas for research topics.

 Encyclopedia of Ocean Sciences